How Much Back Child Support Is A Felony In Texas

 Understanding how child support is calculated in Texas can feel overwhelming, but it’s essential for ensuring that children receive the financial support they need.
 The state uses a formula based on the non-custodial parent’s income, which is designed to provide a fair amount of support.
 Have you ever wondered how this formula works?

 In Texas, the basic child support obligation is determined by the non-custodial parent’s net resources.
-This includes income from various sources such as wages, bonuses, and even some forms of investment income.
-The Texas Family Code outlines specific percentages of income that must be paid based on the number of children:
+This includes income from various sources such as wages, bonuses, and even some government benefits.
+The formula typically allocates:

-It’s important to note that these percentages are applied to the first $9,200 of monthly net resources, which is subject to change.
-If the non-custodial parent earns more than this amount, the court may consider additional factors to determine the support amount.
-This calculation ensures that child support is not only fair but also reflective of the parent’s ability to pay.
+It’s important to note that these percentages are applied to the first $9,200 of the non-custodial parent’s monthly income.
+If their income exceeds this amount, the court may consider additional factors to determine the appropriate support level.
+This can include the needs of the child, the ability of the custodial parent to support the child, and any special circumstances that may apply.

 Overdue Child Maintenance in Texas: Adjusting and Settling Child Support Agreements